A Biryani that is dear to the people in Thalassery- a city in Kannur district…

 - Cook covered for 15 minutes.

-- After the chicken has half cooked.
+- After the chicken has almost cooked.

 - Combine well and cook covered for another 10 to 15 minutes so that the flavor of fried onions gets into the cooked chicken.